Appian: Appian's Roman History and The Civil Wars

 Appian began writing his history around the middle of the second century AD.

-Only sections from half of the original 24 books survive today of a much larger history known as The Roman History.
+Only sections from half of the original 24 books survive today of a much larger history known as The Roman History, namely books 6-7, much of 8, 9, and 11, and 12-17 (only fragments of books 1-5 and of the remainder of 8 and 9 are preserved, while books 10 and 18-24 are lost entirely).
 The section of this history known as The Civil Wars comprises books 13–17 of the original 24 of the Roman History.
 This history narrates the history of the Romans from the time of the Gracchan tribunates, through the civil wars of Marius, Sulla, Caesar and Pompey, to break off in the time of the Second Triumvirate.
 These five books stand out because they are one of the few comprehensive histories available on the transition of the Roman state from Republic to Empire and the ensuing civil and military strife.

 Besides Appian, this period is also covered by a handful of ancient authors with varying degrees of detail and viewpoints.
 The commentaries of Julius Caesar record his personal, mainly military, observations of the Gallic Wars.
 Plutarch's Roman biographies sketch the lives of the major leaders of the late Republican period, recording events Plutarch thought interesting and give only a perfunctory explanation of historic events.
 The Roman author Velleius' history examines Roman history from the city's foundation until AD 29.
 This history is more detailed in the late Republic and early Empire period, while the earlier history is condensed.
 The Epitome of Roman History by Florus, also covers Roman history from mythical times until the 5th century AD in an extremely condensed format.
 The history of Diodorus of Sicily also covers Roman history until the Gallic Wars, but his history becomes fragmentary after around 300 BC.
+Cassius Dio also covers this time period as well though he lived later.
+He gives a comprehensive history of this time as well as insights into the personal traits of the main participants.